Canelo Vs. GGG 3 Fight Salaries Revealed!

 It’s been four years since their last matchup, but Canelo and GGG will finally square off for a third time later tonight on DAZN PPV.
 It will be one of the biggest boxing matchups of the year and another opportunity for both fighters to land massive paydays.

-According to a report by Sports Zion (via Sporting News), Canelo is expected to walk away with a $10 million base salary.
-As champion, Alvarez will be eligible to earn an additional $55 million in PPV bonuses.
-That could set Canelo up for a $65 million payout when it’s all said and done.
+According to a report by Boxing Scene, Canelo is expected to walk away with at least $45 million in guaranteed salary.
+As champion, Alvarez will be eligible to earn additional money via PPV bonuses.
+That could set Canelo up for a +$60 million payout when it’s all said and done.
 Not too shabby, especially considering the Mexican boxer is coming off a decision loss to Dmitry Bivol earlier this year.

-Golovkin, on the other hand, can earn upwards of $43 million for his trilogy fight with Canelo.
-This includes a $8 million fight purse and the ability to bank an additional $35 million through PPV buys.
-The base salary is double what GGG earned for the rematch all the way back in 2018.
+Canelo Alvarez vs Gennady Golovkin III reported guaranteed purses: [According to @BoxingScene]— Michael Benson (@MichaelBensonn) September 17, 2022

 Be sure to catch the action later tonight on DAZN PPV.
 This will be a trilogy bout for the ages in a matchup of two of the best middleweight fighters of the past 20 years.